wiseman-timelord/Chat-VulkanLlama/README.md

 2) Install Requirements: Run `pip install -r requirements.txt` in the shell.
 3) Download Models: Download the required GGML `*.bin` chat model files and place them in the `./models` folder.
 Note that the required `config.json` is already present in the `./models` folder.
 4) Launch the Application: Run `python main1.py` and `python main2.py` in separate shell windows to start the program.
-* Optional - Window Resizing: Resize the terminal window to your liking, ensuring to use at least 90 columns.
+* Optional (Untested) - Window Resizing: Hold down Ctrl and scroll your mouse wheel to resize the window to your liking.
-* Optional - Arguments: Run Python with relevant arguments like `--output` to log raw input/output to `./data/*put.log`.
+* Optional - Arguments: to run, 'main1.py' and 'main2.py' with relevant arguments like, `--logs` (for main1.py) and '--tts" (for main2.py).

 ### TEST PROMPTS:
 * Designed for the default roleplay settings...